bjacobel/bjacobel.com/src/data/work/edX.md

 title: edX
 image: edx.png
 time_start: April 2016
-time_stop: Present
+time_stop: May 2017
 ---

-I'm currently working at edX, a nonprofit dedicated to making higher education affordable, effective and ubiquitous.
-I'm working on the frontend platform team modernizing the edX JavaScript developer experience, including laying the groundwork for new development in React, Redux and ES6.
-I've just started at edX - check back soon for more details.
+At [edX](https://edx.org), I worked on modernizing the edX JavaScript developer experience, including laying the groundwork for new development in React, Redux and ES6.
+In addition, I built and maintained features for educators and learners, like a major overhaul of the discussion forums and a new course navigation experience.